hasboeuf/louisbread/README.md

 ## Steps

-To have bread at lunch time, begin the evening before.
+For bread to be ready at lunch time, begin the evening before.

 ### 1. La poolish

-In a "cul de poule" (literaly "chicken's ass" but a mixing bowl is fine):
+In a "cul de poule" (literally "chicken's ass", this is how we call fancy mixing bowls in French):

 * Add 160g of ambient water
 * Add 3g of baker's yeast